 What do I need to submit with my application?Students need to submit GRE scores ONLY if their undergraduate cumulative GPA is 3.0 or lower, official transcripts from all undergraduate work (and graduate work if applicable), a personal statement and 3 letters of recommendation.
 Applicants will be contacted by faculty members to schedule an interview after applications have been reviewed.Back to top

 What scores do I need on the GREs?

 Students looking to transfer graduate coursework from another institution will need to schedule an appointment with a faculty member to discuss specific cases.
-BEFORE making an appointment to review individual transcripts, prospective students should compare previous Masters coursework with the coursework required in Millersville’s program.
-In past cases, about 4-5 courses (12-15 credits) will transfer into the School Psychology program.
+BEFORE making an appointment to review individual transcripts, prospective students should compare previous Master's coursework with the coursework required in Millersville’s program.
 Typically, these courses include Child Development/Developmental Psychology, Social Psychology, Statistics, and Biopsychology.

-What is the difference between the Post-Master's Certificate program and the Master's program?
+What is the difference between the Educational Specialist program and the Masters Program?

 What kind of financial assistance is available?

 Visit the Financial Aid Office's website for information relating to grants, financial aids, and scholarships.
 For tuition and fee information, visit the Office of Student Accounts' website.
 Both the Financial Aid and Office of Student Accounts' websites are available through Millersville’s Graduate Admissions website.

 Yes, many students work and attend school either full-time or part-time.
 This is a rigorous graduate program with field-experiences built in to many of the courses, gradually increasing in year two.
 Careful consideration of your own work habits and personal responsibilities is necessary to ensure success.
 Students who work full-time are advised to follow the four-year schedule, with two-classes per semester.
 Students who work part-time or who have a graduate assistantships, can follow the three-year plan with three-classes per semester.